Create a Syllabus

 We also encourage you to take steps to make your syllabus learner-centered.
 A learner-centered syllabus shifts its focus away from only summarizing content-to-be-covered or legalistic descriptions of course policies to providing information that facilitates student learning and makes the design of your subject more transparent.

 The first step to creating a learner-centered syllabus is to intentionally design your course so that the alignment between the goals you have for your students, the assignments they do, and the in-class activities are intentional and clearly stated.
+For more features of syllabi that involve intentional design, see the TLL Syllabus Checklist section on Structured Support.

 In addition to the features listed above, a learner-centered syllabus typically includes: